oss-community/pine-java-core-archaive/README.md

 ##### Windows

-If docker and podman installed on the machine, then make sure podman is stopped and docker is running.
-And make sure docker installation path was added to system path.
+If docker and podman installed on the machine, then make sure podman is stopped and docker is running and make sure docker installation path was added to system path.

 ```shell